Unveiling the Influence of Amplifying Language-Specific Neurons: Introduction

 Multilingual large language models (LLMs) have shown remarkable capabilities.
 However, they still continue to exhibit inconsistencies in downstream tasks (i.e., often producing biased or inaccurate outputs across different linguistic contexts), especially involving low-resource languages \cite{dang2024explainableinterpretablemultimodallarge}.
 Understanding the root cause of these inconsistencies remains challenging due to limited transparency in how LLMs represent language-specific features and perform cross-lingual transfer.

-In elucidating that issue, a few recent studies have begun to interpret model inner workings in multilingual contexts, revealing neuron-level correlations with language features and suggesting the existence of language-specific neurons \cite{kojima-etal-2024-multilingual,tang2024languagespecificneuronskeymultilingual,zhao2024largelanguagemodelshandle}.
+In elucidating this issue, a few recent studies have begun to interpret model inner workings in multilingual contexts, revealing neuron-level correlations with language features and suggesting the existence of language-specific neurons \cite{kojima-etal-2024-multilingual,tang2024languagespecificneuronskeymultilingual,zhao2024largelanguagemodelshandle}.
 These neurons have been shown to affect multilingual capability following deactivation and signs of language-steering capabilities in generation.
-Interventions typically use fixed activation values, called steering factor, to control behavior.
+Interventions are typically done to \textit{steer} outputs by replacing the neuron values with fixed activation values, called \textit{steering factor}, to control behavior.
 Most prior works use zero as the steering factor to deactivate targeted neurons.
-However, the impacts of actively steering these neurons in downstream tasks, particularly related to improving performance or enabling task transfer, remain unclear as recent studies have focused only on self-language interventions \cite{mondal-etal-2025-language,wang2024sharingmattersanalysingneurons}.
+However, we argue that amplifying these neurons can offer deeper insight into their functional capabilities, particularly regarding performance improvements or task and language transfer.

+Building on the success of cross-lingual transfer methods such as training and fine tuning \cite{conneau-etal-2020-unsupervised,kim-etal-2019-effective}, we aim to investigate whether neuron overlap reflects shared linguistic representations.
+To this end, we extend existing studies that have been largely focusing on self-language interventions \cite{mondal-etal-2025-language, wang2024sharingmattersanalysingneurons} which showed limited gains, with cross-language interventions.
+We examine cross-lingual neuron behavior in closely related language pairs, distant language pairs, and low resource languages, to further explore whether neuron-level interventions can similarly provide insights on cross-lingual transfer, particularly revealing where and why such interventions succeed or fail.

-This work addresses the gap by identifying and analyzing two types of neurons: language-specific neurons and language-activated (less-specific) neurons.
-We then compare various steering factors derived from different settings to evaluate their effect on the steerability of these neurons and analyze their impact on downstream task performance using neurons specific to the target language (self-intervention) and to other languages (cross-intervention).
+This work is conducted by identifying and analyzing two types of neurons: language-specific neurons and language-activated (less-specific) neurons.
+We then compare various steering factors derived from different settings to evaluate their effect on the steerability of these neurons and analyze their impact on downstream task performance using neurons specific to the target language (self-intervention) and to every other languages (cross-intervention).
 We evaluate 18 languages including low-resource ones like Quechua, Haitian Creole, and Swahili, across models primarily trained in English and Chinese (Qwen), English (Gemma), and Southeast Asian languages (SeaLLMs) using XCOPA, XWinograd, and Include-lite for reasoning and knowledge tasks, and FLORES-200 for translation.